ipatalas/ngComponentUtility/README.md

 - `ngComponents.goToDefinition`: array of strings to define which files `Go To Definition` for a component should show.
 Allowed values are *template*, *controller*, *component*.
 Default value is **["template", "controller"]**
 - `ngComponents.debugConsole`: boolean value to show debug information.
 Default value is **false**

+Whenever one of the globs changes components cache is automatically rebuilt.
+Additionally all component files are monitored for changes and they will be reflected immediately, ie. after adding a binding you can just save the file and go straight to template file to use that binding.

 ## Commands:

 This extension contributes the following commands to the Command palette.